meszarosdezso/meszarosdezso/README.md

 ### Hey there 👋

 I am a freelance front end developer, interested in ui/ux design.
 Feel free to [check out my website](https://meszarosdezso.com) and contact me about anything.
-Seriously anything I am fckn lonely.

 **plur**